 More information on the charities we support can be found on the ‘Charities’ tab.

-We have now donated well in excess of one million dollars - a figure we could not have imagined when we started back in 2013.
+We have now donated well in excess of $1.5 million - a figure we could not have imagined when we started back in 2013.
 We hope to continue to raise more funds each year through natural growth and as awareness of the annual event develops.
 The name obviously is two fold; the first, that the event is held in Bright, the second is in the hope that we can make a “brighter day” for some kids.

 Brighter Days is an incorporated fundraising entity, it is made up of a group of committed people from within our group and also a subcommittee of people from Bright and Melbourne who help the cause immensely.